HumanCellAtlas/ingest-client/examples/template/README.md

 ```

 Note, this is driven entirely from what is declared in the JSON schema so the spreadsheet will contain every possible submittable type.
 Also note that
-the order with which tabs and columsn are laid out is driven by the order properties are described in the JSON schema, so are unlikely to desirable for users.
+the order with which tabs and columns are laid out is driven by the order with which are declared in the JSON schema.
+This default order is unlikely to be desirable for users of the spreadsheet.
 Brokers should
-use this as a base template and remove unnecessary tabs/columns before sharing these templates with users.
+use this as a base template and remove unnecessary tabs/columns before sharing these templates with users (or see below on how to provide a custom template configuration)

-**Generic spreadsheets will not contain linking columns e.g. a donor_id column in the speciemn tab, you will need to add these yourself or use a pre-defined template (see below)**
+**Generic spreadsheets will not contain linking columns e.g. a donor_id column in the speciemn tab, you will need to add these yourself or use a custom template (see below)**

 ## Building an empty spreadsheet from a specific set of schemas

 By default `SpreadsheetBuilder` will query the schemas API in ingest to get the latest schema versions.
 If you want to build a spreadsheet with a specific set of schemas you can
-supply these as parameter.
-Note, can only give `type` schemas to the SpreadsheetBuilder, it will traverse the schema to fetch all the necessary modules.
+supply these as a parameter.
+Note, you can only give `type` schemas to the SpreadsheetBuilder, it will traverse the schema to fetch all the necessary sub-modules.

-To build a template from the latest `dev` schemas, you can pass in a list of schema URLs to `SpreadsheetBuilder` as follows
+To build a template from a specific set of schemas or from the latest `develop` schemas, you can pass in a list of schema URLs to `SpreadsheetBuilder` as follows

 ```python
 from ingest.template.spreadsheet_builder import SpreadsheetBuilder